-If this checkbox is selected the installer will attempt to perform an automatic update.
-For more information please see Upgrading on Windows.
+If this checkbox is selected, the installer attempts to perform an automatic update.
+For more information, please see Upgrading on Windows.

 Select this to create a backup of your database directory during automatic upgrade.
-The backup will be created next to your current database directory suffixed by a time stamp.
+The backup is created next to your current database directory suffixed by a time stamp.

 Select if you want the installer to create Desktop Icons that let you: